 Windows Firewall security threat definitions

-LANDESK Security Suite provides predefined security threat definitions that let you scan for, detect, and configure firewall settings on managed devices running specific Windows platforms.
+Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk provides predefined security threat definitions that let you scan for, detect, and configure firewall settings on managed devices running specific Windows platforms.
 The following security threat definitions let you scan for and modify firewall settings:

 - ST000102: Security threat definition for the Windows Firewall on Windows 2003, and Windows XP.

 - ST000015: Security threat definition for the Internet Connection Firewall on Windows 2003, and Windows XP.

 The Windows Firewall security threat properties includes custom variables that let you configure Windows Firewall settings.
 You can use these security threat definitions to scan for your specified settings and return a vulnerability condition if those settings are not matched.
 You can then use the customized definition in a repair task in order to turn on or off the firewall as well as change or reconfigure the firewall settings on the scanned device.

 Use this page to configure firewall general rules.

 Use this page to configure firewall inbound rules.

 Use this page to configure firewall outbound rules.